aclank/audionook/README.md

 - Download the repo.

-- I use [Android Studio](https://developer.android.com/studio) to get android emulators installed.
+- I use [Android Studio](https://developer.android.com/studio) to get Android emulators installed.

-- I think [VSCode](https://code.visualstudio.com/) usually helps me install things for [Flutter](https://docs.flutter.dev/get-started/install/windows/mobile?tab=vscode).
+- I think [VS Code](https://code.visualstudio.com/) usually helps me install things for [Flutter](https://docs.flutter.dev/get-started/install/windows/mobile?tab=vscode).

 - Make sure Python3 is installed (I'm using 3.11.0 at the moment), I like to use [pyenv](https://github.com/pyenv/pyenv) for that.